Gastric Sleeve Surgery

 What other Weight Loss Surgery procedures are available?

-If you are considering Gastric Sleeve Surgery, it is helpful to understand how it compares with other bariatric procedures.
-Several surgical options are available, and each works in a slightly different way to support long-term weight loss.
+If you are considering gastric sleeve surgery, it is helpful to understand how it compares with other weight loss surgery procedures.
+Several bariatric procedures are available, and each works in a different way to support long-term weight loss and improvement of obesity-related health conditions.

-- Gastric Sleeve Surgery reduces the size of the stomach to limit food intake and reduce hunger hormones.
+- Gastric Sleeve Surgery – reduces the size of the stomach to limit food intake and reduce production of the hunger hormone ghrelin.

-- Single Loop Gastric Bypass combines stomach restriction with intestinal bypass to reduce calorie absorption.
+- Single Loop Gastric Bypass – combines stomach restriction with intestinal bypass to reduce calorie absorption and produce greater metabolic effects.

-- Roux-en-Y Gastric Bypass is a traditional gastric bypass procedure that changes digestion to promote weight loss and metabolic improvement.
+- Roux-en-Y Gastric Bypass – a traditional gastric bypass procedure that changes digestion to promote weight loss and improve obesity-related health conditions.

-- Revision Bariatric Surgery may be recommended if a previous weight loss surgery needs correction or adjustment.
+- Revision Bariatric Surgery – may be recommended if previous weight loss surgery requires correction, revision or conversion to another bariatric procedure.

 Considering Gastric Sleeve Surgery?